 The Swiss Matura is the world's broadest university entrance qualification with 13 different subjects studied, including three languages.
 This broad range of subjects makes it a challenge for many students who may wish to specialise and focus on the subjects that they prefer and that they are successful in.

-The Swiss Matura does not allow for even mild learning differences such as dyslexia and dyscalculia, whereas the Edexcel iGCSE and A-Level courses allow extra considerations during exams such as extra time, the use of a computer or the use of a scribe.
+The Edexcel iGCSE and A-Level courses allow extra considerations during exams such as extra time, the use of a computer, or the use of a scribe, for students who have individual learning needs such as dyslexia.

 Strict quotas exist at Swiss universities for students who take the Swiss Matura and this depends on the Canton.